 If you’re travelling independently, it’s a good idea to look at all flight/ferry/train times available to you – both on and around the days you want to set off and come back.
-There can be big differences in costs depending on the time of day you travel, so make sure you consider all the options.
+There can be big differences in costs depending on the time of day or day of the week you travel, so make sure you consider all the options.

 Why ever not?
 In most countries, haggling isn’t frowned upon and in some places it’s positively encouraged.
 Haggle away, especially at markets and street vendors – you might make some decent savings.